 IALA Field Manager

-In the context of IHO Registry, IALA currently recognises the following Product Fields: VTS, AtoN Information, IWRAP and PNT.
+In the context of IHO Registry, IALA currently recognises the following Product Fields: VTS, AtoN Information, IWRAP is this correct – IWRAP is a planning tool and not an information source for mariners or an AtoN and PNT.

 Each Field contains at least one IALA product and one IALA Product Specification.
 The IALA Field Manager harmonises the different products / Product Specifications within that Field.
 The IALA Field Manager also considers the usage of entries by others in his Field.